mozilla/remote-settings/docs/adr/adr_002_packaging_releasing_admin_UI.md

 With this solution, we introduce a command in the Remote Settings repository that:

 1. pulls the Kinto Admin sources at a specific version ([source](https://github.com/Kinto/kinto/blob/master/scripts/build-kinto-admin.sh))
-2. build the assets (Node)
+2. builds the assets (Node)
 3. overwrites the assets that are bundled with the Kinto package (ie. in `lib/python3.11/site-packages/kinto/plugins/admin/build/`) with the recent ones

 This way the Kinto Admin version does not have to necessarily be the same as the one bundled in the Kinto Python package.

-> Note: In the Remote Settings repository, the version of the Kinto Admin could be specified in a `package.json` file so that Dependabot can automatically open pull-requests to upgrade it.
+> Note: In the Remote Settings repository, we could also consider to automate the version upgrades using a dedicated action that would compare the specified local version with the latest upstream version.

 The releasing steps would become: